Eleven Photographs of a Miniature Apocalypse

 The artist Lori Nix, who considers herself a “faux landscape photographer,” spends months constructing tiny dioramas out of cardboard, glue, and point—only to destroy them.
-Collected in The City, a recently published book, her photographs of these crumbling miniature buildings imagine a post-apocalypic future, room by room.

 A tornado puts Oklahoma's Republican senators to the test.